elcf/the_bib/README.md

 ## Usage
 This .bib file is managed with [JabRef](https://www.jabref.org/).

-Use in a LaTeX with BibTeX:
+Use in a LaTeX document with BibTeX:

 ```latex
 \begin{document}